A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Grad-Shafranov equation

-The Grad-Shafranov equation is usually written in a cylindrical coordinate system $(R,\phi, Z)$ for an axisymmetric plasma such as those in a tokamak.
-Introducing the vector potential $\vect{A}=(A_{R}, A_{\phi}, A_Z)$, the magnetic field can be written as
+The Grad-Shafranov equation is usually written in a cylindrical coordinate system, denoted by $(R,\phi, Z)$, for an axisymmetric plasma such as those in a tokamak.
+It is well known that the magnetic field in the tokamak can be represented by